archit14/hello-world/README.md

 # hello-world
 bakchodi
-i am a student of nsit
+\n i am a student of nsit